Menu

 Trail Description

-The former railroad bed has been reclaimed by nature.
-There are now trees and shrubs lining the gravel trail as it leads through the marsh to the Herring River.
-The trail is suitable for walking, bicycles, and strollers.
 Immediately adjacent is the Driftway Multi-Purpose Path, a 1.5 mile paved trail where you can extend your journey.
 Also check out the 0.3-mile James Landing Walkway, which can be accessed from the Multi-Purpose Path.
 All of this together makes for a nice walk.
-Or if you really wish to stretch your legs, add the 1.65-mile trail network of Driftway Conservation Park, also accessible from the Multi-Purpose Path.
+For more, add the 1.65-mile trail network of Driftway Conservation Park, also accessible from the Multi-Purpose Path.

 Habitats and Wildlife

+Some of the trees found here include maple, birch, cedar, oak, and pine.
 Common sightings along this this trail include coyote, fox, squirrel, birds, and reptiles such as the common snapping turtle.
 Eagles nest nearby.
-If you’re lucky, you might spot one!

 First Herring Brook finds its source in Scituate in the area west of Route 3A, between First Parish Road and Old Oaken Bucket Road.
 It flows through the First Herring Brook Reservoir, and downstream to Old Oaken Bucket Pond, passing through two dams.
 Below the historic Stockbridge Grist Mill, at the Driftway (just upstream of this site), it flows into Herring River, a major tributary to the North River.
 Herring River flows into the North River near The Spit.